Petlja/gim4_baze_web/_sources/02_citanje_podataka_02_operatori/citanje_02c_operatori_zadaci.rst

 .. dbpetlja:: db_operatori_zadaci_05
    :dbfile: dnevnik.sql
+   :solutionquery: SELECT *
+                   FROM ucenik
-   :solutionquery: SELECT * FROM ucenik WHERE ime LIKE 'А%' OR ime LIKE 'Е%'  OR ime LIKE 'И%'  OR ime LIKE 'О%'  OR ime LIKE 'У%';
+                   WHERE ime LIKE 'А%' OR
+                         ime LIKE 'Е%' OR
+                         ime LIKE 'И%' OR
+                         ime LIKE 'О%' OR
+                         ime LIKE 'У%'